TheGreyGhost/MinecraftByExample/README.md

 -  MBE12 - an item that stores extra information in NBT, also illustrates the "in use" animation similar to drawing a bow<br>
 -  MBE13 - customise Mining behaviour of Blocks and Items - several test classes that show how mining works<br>

+TileEntities<br>
+-  MBE20 - using a tile entity to store information about a block - also shows examples of using NBT storage<br>
+-  MBE21 - using the TileEntitySpecialRenderer to render unusual shapes or animations<br>

 How to use this example project-<br>
 A) You can browse directly in GitHub, or alternatively download it as a zip and browse it locally.<br>